Reel Steel was established in 2015 as a film magazine and screening event group through a love for cinema.

 He also owns an ever increasing collection of film soundtracks on vinyl.

-Favourite films: Battle Royale, Pan’s Labyrinth, Akira, Princess Mononoke, Crouching Tiger Hidden Dragon, Drive, A Scanner Darkly, Zatoichi, City Of God, Tekkonkinkreet, Birdman, Lost In Translation, Taxi Driver, Evil Dead 2 and Big Trouble In Little China.
+Favourite films: Battle Royale, Pan’s Labyrinth, Akira, Princess Mononoke, Crouching Tiger Hidden Dragon, Drive, A Scanner Darkly, Zatoichi, City Of God, Tekkonkinkreet, Birdman, Lost In Translation, Taxi Driver, You Were Never Really Here, Get Out, Evil Dead 2 and Big Trouble In Little China.

 Moulded by a heavy influx of science fiction, Christian prides himself on his love of the subliminal and metaphysical.
 As a professional film enthusiast, his main sources of inspiration range from Kubrick to Lynch, from Haneke to Refn.
 Chances are; if you love a certain film, he’ll have a strong opinion on it.